-1. Estimated Number of professional FTE/SYs to be budgeted for this Program
+12. Expending amount of professional FTE/SYs to be budgeted for this Program

-Vaan Exte nsion Research
+Veer Exte nsion Research

 Year 1862 1890 1862 1890

+2007 0.0 0.0 0.4 0.0

+2008 0.0 0.0 0.4 0.0

 2009 0.0 0.0 0.4 0.0

 2010 0.0 0.0 0.4 0.0

 2011 0.0 0.0 0.4 0.0

-2012 0.0 0.0 0.4 0.0

-2013 0.0 0.0 0.4 0.0

-Outputs within Human health and safety planned program are/will be: - online and in print research based publications targeted to (a) specific stakeholder groups including industrial partners, (b) support publics such as fellow agencies, political entities, (c) targeted populations, and (d) the broader general public; - peer-reviewed journal articles; - commercialized techniques; - non-commercialized techniques that are distributed to those in need without costs; - limited number of patents; - consultation services and meetings with stakeholders and supporters; - facilitation of training programs/workshops for other scientist and for specific groups of stakeholders, including international visitors; and - planning meeting with advisory groups to communicate findings and plan new research
+Outputs within Human health and safety planned program are/will be: - online and in print research -based publications targeted to (a) specific stakeholder groups including industrial partners, (b) support publics such as fellow agencies, political entities, (c) targeted populations, and (d) the broader general public; - peer-reviewed journal articles; - commercialized techniques; - non-commercialized techniques that are distributed to those in need without costs; - limited number of patents; - consultation services and meetings with stakeholders and supporters; - facilitation of training programs/workshops for other scientist and for specific groups of stakeholders, including international visitors; and - planning meeting with advisory groups to communicate findings and plan new research

-2. Type(s) of methods to be used to reach direct and indirect contacts
+14. Type(s) of methods will be used to reach direct and indirect contacts